 The mechanism currently used in Twister is efficient compared with original disk-based shuffling mechanism.
 However, the essence of the problem is that the data transferred in the shuffling stage is really large and the number of links is limited.
 Some solutions try to use Weighted Shuffle Scheduling (WSS) [18] to balance the data transfers by making the number of transferring flow to be proportional to the data size.
 But for K-means Clustering, this is not helpful because the data size generated per Map task is same and then there is no space for optimization.

-By observing the computation flow of K-means Clustering, we find that each KeyValue pair in intermediate data is a partial sum of the coordination values of data points in a cluster.
-Since addition is an operation with both commutative property and associative property, for any two values belong-ing to the same key, we can operate them and merge them to a single KeyValue pair.
+By observing the computation flow of K-means Clustering, we find that each Key-Value pair in intermediate data is a partial sum of the coordination values of data points in a cluster.
+Since addition is an operation with both commutative and associative properties, for any two values belonging to the same key, we can operate them and merge them to a single Key-Value pair.
 This doesn’t change the final result.
 This property can be illustrated by the following formula: